khannakr/SafeNotary/README.md

 - Real filename, CID, ZKP, Verification Key and timestamp are stored on the Ethereum smart contract.

 ### Verification Phase:
+- Verifier request for Verification Key from uploader.

-- User enters the Verification Key for verification.
+- Verifier enters the Verification Key for verification.
 - The system fetches the stored CID, ZKP and timestamp from the blockchain based on the Verification Key.
 - It downloads the encrypted file from IPFS, rehashes it, and verifies the ZKP.
 - Displays whether the file is valid or tampered.